Type 2 Diabetes in Children

 Care, Guidance, and Support for Children with Type 2 Diabetes

-Call for an AppointmentEvery child with type 2 diabetes has unique needs and circumstances.
-At Duke Children's, we customize your child’s treatment to offer the care, support, and information your family needs.
+Every child with Type 2 diabetes has unique needs and circumstances.
+Duke Children diabetes experts customize your child’s treatment to offer the care, support, and information your family needs.
 Our pediatric endocrinologists, nurses, diabetes educators, dietitians, and social workers help your child manage their diabetes and lead a healthy life.

 What Is Type 2 Diabetes?

 Insulin is a hormone that takes sugar (called glucose) from your bloodstream and delivers it into your body’s cells to be used for energy.
-In type 2 diabetes, your child’s body creates insulin but either doesn’t produce enough or doesn’t use it well.
+In Type 2 diabetes, your child’s body creates insulin but either doesn’t produce enough or doesn’t use it well.
 This causes your child to have high blood sugar levels, which can lead to serious health complications over time.

 Duke Health offers locations throughout the Triangle.
 Find one near you.